xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

 -   Convert all images to WebP, and Gzip and Brotli compress all static resources
 -   Rsync generated files to all of my nodes with Ansible

 In addition, since my blog uses Dependabot to update dependencies automatically, Dependabot may create pull requests from time to time.
-Obviously, the pull requests cannot be deployed to my nodes.
-The CI should just try generate and see if it fails.
+Obviously, the pull requests shouldn't be deployed to my nodes.
+The CI should just try generating the files and see if it fails.

 So here comes the most basic form of our configuration, written to `.drone.yaml`: